evagorasmakridis/starter-hugo-academic/content/publication/c9/index.md

 ---
-title: "Quantized average consensus with a plateau escaping strategy in undirected graphs"
+title: "Distributed Gradient-Tracking Optimization with Packet-Error Resilience in Unreliable Networks"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Gabriele Oliva
-- Camilla Fioravanti
 - admin
+- Sindri Magnusson
 - Themistoklis Charalambous

 # Author notes (optional)